 \section{Introduction}

 Pretrained Large Language Models (LLMs), scaling up to unprecedented sizes, have demonstrated remarkable potential in their capabilities of understanding and processing natural languages with human-like proficiency \cite{radford2018improving} \cite{radford2019language}.
 This has prompted a rapid surge in demand to harness the power of pretrained LLMs, particularly open-sourced series like OPT \cite{zhang2022opt}, llama \cite{touvron2023llama} and GPT \cite{radford2019language}, to boost performance across a wide range of downstream tasks.
-Finetuning is one of the most fundamental and dominant approaches for adapting pretrained LLMs to specific downstream tasks, which has been proven effective in \cite{ziegler2019fine} \cite{sun2019fine}.
-Finetuning starts with the publicly accessible checkpoint of the selected model and continues to train the model for several epochs based on the task-specific dataset (referred to as the finetuning dataset hereafter).
-While appearing a simple process at first glance, the sheer scale of nowadays LLMs introduces significant scalability issues for finetuning, e.g., incurring prohibitive memory footprint, which complicates the design of training methods even in nonprivate finetuning \cite{zhang2023llama}.
+Fine-tuning is one of the most fundamental and dominant approaches for adapting pretrained LLMs to specific downstream tasks, which has been proven effective in \cite{ziegler2019fine} \cite{sun2019fine}.
+Fine-tuning starts with the publicly accessible checkpoint of the selected model and continues to train the model for several epochs based on the task-specific dataset (referred to as the fine-tuning dataset hereafter).
+While appearing a simple process at first glance, the sheer scale of nowadays LLMs introduces significant scalability issues for fine-tuning, e.g., incurring prohibitive memory footprint, which complicates the design of training methods even in nonprivate fine-tuning \cite{zhang2023llama}.

-It is widely recognized that a finetuned LLM can leak sensitive information \cite{carlini2019secret} \cite{carlini2021extracting} from its finetuning dataset, which is considered private and valuable in certain downstream application areas related to finance, healthcare \cite{carlini2021extracting}.
-Therefore, private finetuning of pretrained LLMs has become a pressing need due to the escalating privacy concerns associated with the growing popularity of LLMs \cite{yu2021differentially}.
+It is widely recognized that a finetuned LLM can leak sensitive information \cite{carlini2019secret} \cite{carlini2021extracting} from its fine-tuning dataset, which is considered private and valuable in certain downstream application areas related to finance, healthcare \cite{carlini2021extracting}.
+Therefore, private fine-tuning of pretrained LLMs has become a pressing need due to the escalating privacy concerns associated with the growing popularity of LLMs \cite{yu2021differentially}.
 Differential privacy (DP) \cite{dwork2006differential} is a widely adopted mathematical framework that ensures a rigorous privacy protection guarantee by introducing calibrated random perturbations.
 A long-standing research theme in DP is the pursuit of an ideal tradeoff between privacy and utility, which arises because the random perturbation for privacy-preserving purpose will inevitably degrade the utility.
 DP LLM fine-tuning faces even intensified tension as it has to handle the tradeoff among privacy, utility, and scalability.